-S-O-S is the Rape Crisis Center for St. Joseph County, offering a variety of services to survivors of sexual abuse/assault and domestic violence and their significant others.
+S-O-S of the FJC is the Rape Crisis Center for St. Joseph County, offering a variety of services to survivors of sexual abuse/assault and domestic violence and their significant others.

 - 24-Hour Crisis Line for victims of sexual assault or domestic violence.
 (574)289-HELP (4357)